elangrr/testnet_guide/bifrost/README.md

 - At least 16GB of memory (RAM)
 - At least 100mbps network bandwidth

+# TESTNET IS OVER !!
+TURN OFF YOUR NODE !!!

 # Install Node Guide

 ### Update Packages and Depencies